 Starbucks Global Icon City Mug of SingaporeWe are collecting the Starbucks Mugs from the cities and islands we visit on our travels.
 Unfortunately, not every city that has a Starbucks store with an own mug.
 But if the city has an own mug we like to collect them as a souvenir.
 We only collect city mugs from the "Global Icon Series", which was released in 2008.
 You can see our complete collection here: Starbucks - Our collection of Mugs from the Global Icon Series

-Singapore has several Starbucks stores and also its own cup 🙂
+Singapore has several Starbucks stores and also its own nice cup 🙂

 All travelogues from South-East Asia (2013)In this holiday through South East Asia we travelled through 5 different countries.
 Starting with our flight to Hong Kong (China), then on to Bangkok (Thailand), to the million metropolis Singapore, then into the jungle to the UNESCO World Heritage Angkor Wat to Siem Riep (Cambodia), on to Kuala Lumpur (Malaysia) and finally to the island of Borneo (Malaysia).
 An unbelievably fascinating journey with an incredible number of impressions and experiences.